 The Directors of the Banking Group (the 'Directors') are responsible for the other information included in the Disclosure Statement.
-The other information comprises the information required to be included in the Disclosure Statement in accordance with Schedule 2 of the Order and is included on pages 1 to 11.
-Our opinion on the Disclosure Statement and supplementary information does not cover the other information and we do not express any form of assurance conclusion thereon.
+The other information comprises the information required to be included in the Disclosure Statement in accordance with Schedule 2 of the Order and is included on pages 1 to 14.
+Our opinion on the Disclosure Statement and supplementary information does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.